 Engineering students may earn more than one B.S.E. degree.
-They also may earn joint undergraduate degrees in the College of Liberal Arts and Sciences or the Tippie College of Business, a joint B.S.E./master's degree in urban and regional planning, or a joint B.S.E./M.S. in engineering; see "Joint and Dual Degrees" under Requirements in this section of the Catalog.
+They also may earn combined program undergraduate degrees in the College of Liberal Arts and Sciences or the Tippie College of Business, a combined B.S.E./master's degree in urban and regional planning, or a combined B.S.E./M.S. in engineering; see "Combined and Dual Degrees" under Requirements in this section of the Catalog.

 Engineering students may complete minors in a number of disciplines.
 For instance, students interested in heading an engineering firm might choose to earn a minor in business administration.
 For a list of minors and links to the departments and programs that offer them, see Find Your Program on the General Catalog website and select undergraduate minors.